 M.A.
 Master of Arts

 M.P.H.
 Master of Public Health

 M.S.W.
 Master of Social Work

 Psy.D.
 Doctor of Psychology

-Saint Mary’s University of Minnesota adheres to the principle that all persons have equal opportunity and access to admissions, employment, training, facilities, and all programs and activities of the University regardless of race, color, creed, religion, national origin, gender, sexual orientation, disability, age, marital status, familial status, membership or activity in a local human rights commission, or status with regard to public assistance.
+Saint Mary’s University of Minnesota adheres to the principle that all persons have equal opportunity and access to admissions, employment, training, facilities, and all programs and activities of the University regardless of race, color, creed, religion, national origin, gender, sexual orientation, disability, age, marital status, familial status, genetic information, membership or activity in a local human rights commission, or status with regard to public assistance.
 The following person has been designated to handle inquiries regarding the university’s nondiscrimination policies:

 Assistant Vice President for Human Resources